andrebergvind/big-tech-financial-analysis/README.md

 ***Intel***

-Intel shows the weakest financial performance among the analysed companies.
-While it maintained moderate revenue levels historically, recent trends indicate weakening competitiveness and declining investor confidence.
+Intel shows the weakest financial performance among the companies analysed.
+While it maintained moderate revenue levels historically, recent trends indicate weakening competitiveness leading to declining investor confidence.

-The dashboard highlights significantly negative EPS growth in 2022, weak revenue growth, and comparatively low profitability metrics.
+The dashboard highlights significantly negative EPS growth in 2022, revenue decline, and comparatively low profitability metrics, particularly to company average.
 Market capitalization growth also lagged substantially behind competitors, particularly compared to NVIDIA within the semiconductor sector.

 Although Intel maintains moderate leverage levels and acceptable liquidity, these strengths are overshadowed by operational underperformance and declining growth momentum.

 From an investor perspective, Intel appears to represent the highest risk investment among the five companies analysed.
-Intel may still appeal to value oriented investors expecting a long-term turnaround, but current performance indicators suggest weaker market positioning relative to competitors.
+Intel may still appeal to value oriented investors expecting a long-term turnaround, but current performance indicators suggest increasingly weakening market positioning relative to competitors.

 ## Conclusions